bonigarcia/webdrivermanager/README.md

 * ``getDownloadedVersion()``: This method allows to find out the version of the latest resolved binary.
 * ``clearPreferences()``: This methods allows to remove all Java preferences stored previously by WebDriverManager.

-### Driver versions

-The relationship between browser version and driver version is managed in a internal database by WebDriverManager stored as Java properties in the file [versions.properties].
-The local version of this file (distributed within WebDriverManager) is used to find out the proper driver version.
-The only version of [versions.properties] (master branch) is used when the relationship between browser and driver is not present in local.

-In order to resolve the driver version for a given browser, first WebDriverManager try to find out the version of that browser.
-This mechanism depends on the browser (Chrome, Firefox, etc) and the platform (Linux, Windows, Mac).
-For instance, for Chrome in Linux, the command ``google-chrome --version`` is executed in the shell.

-Moreover in order to improve the performance of WebDriverManager, as of version 3.1.0, resolved driver versions for browsers are stored persistently as Java preferences.
-The validity of this relationship (browser version and driver version) stored as preferences is linked to a *time-to-live* (ttl).
-By default, this value is 3600 seconds.

 ### Configuration